smart-data-models/.github/profile/README.md

 <img align="center" src="https://smartdatamodels.org/wp-content/uploads/2021/09/cropped-SmartDataModels_Website_Header.png"/>
 <p>
-  A joint collaboration program to support the adoption of a reference architecture and compatible common data models underpinning a digital market of interoperable and replicable smart solutions.
+  A joint collaboration program to support the adoption of compatible common data models underpinning a digital market of interoperable and replicable smart solutions.
 </p>

 <p dir="auto">The <strong>FIWARE Foundation</strong> <strong>IUDX</strong>, <strong>TM Forum</strong> and <strong>OASC</strong> and others, are leading
-a joint collaboration program to support the adoption of a reference architecture and compatible common data models that underpin a digital market of interoperable and replicable smart solutions in multiple sectors, starting with smart cities.</p>
+a joint collaboration program to support the adoption of compatible common data models that underpin a digital market of interoperable and replicable smart solutions in multiple sectors, including smart cities, energy, environment, logistics, robotics, logistics, health, smart destinations (tourism), aeronautics, manufacturing and others.</p>

 <p>The availability of widely adopted (de-facto standard) information models is key
-for creating a global digital single market of interoperable and replicable (portable) smart solutions in multiple domains (smart cities, smart agrifood, smart utilities, smart industry, …).
+for creating a global digital single market of interoperable and replicable (portable) smart solutions in multiple domains.
 Such models provide an essential element in the common technical ground needed for standards-based open innovation and procurement.</p>